 And lastly, I’m waiting for a man who doesn’t just love me, but who is spirit-filled, for I know your love alone will not be enough to accept my imperfection.
-I know I will not be easy to love.
+Know that I will not be easy to love.
 There will be times that you’ll not understand my tantrums or that I’ll be too needy and petty.
-But I’m praying that the Holy Spirit will be your Paraclete, to enable you to stick with me no matter what. (*chuckles*)
+But I’m praying that the Holy Spirit will be your Paraclete, to enable you to stick with me no matter what.

 Your Future Wife